rauschenberger/joinet/cran-comments.md

 # Notes

+- new author email for palasso, cornet and joinet

-- Package runs without errors with palasso 0.0.6 (pending manual inspection).
+- package runs without errors with palasso 0.0.6